centreon/centreon-documentation/fr/graph-views/introduction.md

 The graphical view capabilities in Centreon relies on the **Centreon MAP** extension.

-> Centreon MAP is a Centreon **extension** that requires a valid license
+> Centreon MAP is a Centreon **extension** that requires a valid [license](../administration/licenses.html).
-> key.
-To purchase one and retrieve the necessary repositories, contact
+> To purchase one and retrieve the necessary repositories, contact
 > [Centreon](mailto:sales@centreon.com).

 Centreon MAP is a data-mapping and visualization tool designed for IT